 Safe Useful Life Expectancy (after Barrell 1996, modified by the author).
-A frees S.U.L.E. category is the life expectancy of the free modified first by its age, health, condition, safety and location.
-S.U.L.E. assessments may be modified as dictated by changes in frees health and environment.
+A trees S.U.L.E. category is the life expectancy of the tree modified first by its age, health, condition, safety and location.
+S.U.L.E. assessments may be modified as dictated by changes in trees health and environment.